rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     00000000010011110100110001011101  -- UDP Header
     |---------Payload--------------|

 Now the router checks its own routing table to determine the next hop.
-As we saw in our traceroute above, that is the node with the IP address 10.9.36.1.
-Our router now builds a brand-new Data-Link header with its Source MAC Address and the Destination MAC Address of 10.9.36.1.
+As we saw in our `traceroute` above, that is the node with the IP address 10.9.36.1.
+Our router now builds a brand-new data-link header with its source MAC address and the destination MAC address of 10.9.36.1.

     00000000001000100110101110111100  -- 802.3 Header
     10001110010100110101000000111101